Home > Lake and Pond Ecology > BMP's for Around Water

 The storm drain in your street is a link to our lakes and rivers.
 The choices you make when caring for your lawn directly affect water quality.

-A common cause of lake and river pollution is phosphorus runoff.
-In response to this, many manufacturers now offer phosphorus-free lawn fertilizer.
 Although phosphorus is important for grass growth, many lawns have adequate soil phosphorus and do not need further phosphorus fertilization If you suspect your lawn is in need of phosphorus, soil test first to make sure before using a phosphorus lawn fertilizer.

 Phosphorus turns lakes and rivers green.
 Phosphorus stimulates the growth of algae in lakes and rivers.
 This crowds out other water plants and reduces oxygen available to fish.
 The result is unattractive, foul-smelling water that is bad for fish, wildlife, and humans.